mathewgomas-alfred/mathewgomas.io/reference_manual/tools/transform.rst

 Hotkeys
 ~~~~~~~

 Both Cage and Warp use little nodes.
-These nodes can be selected and deselected together by pressing :kbd:`Ctrl` before clicking nodes.
+These nodes can be selected and deselected together by pressing the :kbd:`Ctrl` key before clicking nodes.

 Then you can move them by pressing the cursor inside the bounding box.
-Rotating is done by pressing and dragging the cursor outside the bounding box and scaling the same, only one presses :kbd:`Ctrl` before doing the motion.
+Rotating is done by pressing and dragging the cursor outside the bounding box and scaling the same, only one presses the :kbd:`Ctrl` key before doing the motion.

 .. _liquify_mode: